markziemann/blinder/README.md

 - marking_table.tsv

 The pdf files are the assigment documents after having the 1st page removed and file name changed to a short code.
+Any doc or docx files have been converted to pdf.
 If students haven't included a coverpage, then you might find the first page of the document is missing.
 This tool does not remove any identifying information elsewhere in the assignment so students will need to be instructed not to add identifiable information to pages 2 and onwards, as well as to begin the assignment on page 2.